chec/commerce.js/docs/01_Products.md

 # Categories

 The categories resource helps to organize products into groups using the `GET v1/categories` API endpoint.
-Categories can be associated to products and also accessed from the products object.
+Categories can be associated with products and also accessed from the products object.

 ## List categories